 The implications of this 'powershift' and the phenomenon of the global village has huge ramifications for teachers in the next decade and beyond.
 Teachers are expected to function competently (i.e., professionally) in the classroom, the school and the community (Turney, et al, 1986).
 However, what this means is not clear as demands and expectations are placed on teachers from a variety of sources including their employer, the profession, the school board, colleagues, parents, students and from themselves (Turney, et al, 1986).
 Teachers' experiences as professionals are almost as varied as each employment situation in which they find themselves.

-Position Description and Selection Criteria for a Primary School Teacher
+Position Description and Selective Criteria for a Primary Teacher

 Working in an independent parent-run school presents a peculiar set of problems for teachers.
 In such settings teachers may be vulnerable to parents' classroom interpretations of the school philosophy and practice which may or may not be congruent with those of the teacher.
 I assisted one such school to identify their specific needs for teaching staff following a series of issues arising from the hiring of staff who were unwilling or unable to meet the school's philosophical or broader curricula needs.
 Historically, the school was established by parents looking for something akin to John Holt's (1970, 1964) progressive philosophy of education which emphasised natural learning and a strong home-school continuum for their children.
 Children are in vertical groups with at least three Years in the one group.
 Groupings are negotiated with each child and their parents and are based on interests and friends.
 The curriculum (including the social and emotional aspects) is negotiated in a democratic context (see Connell, et al 1982) mostly at whole class meetings with specifics for individual children's personal curriculum being negotiated individually with the child and sometimes the parents.
 Whole class meetings can and are called at any time and conducted by any member of the school community.
 The resulting Position Description and Selection Criteria are presented in Tables 1 and 2 respectfully.